segfault-terror/KingPong/README.md

 ![Webserv Banner](doc/img/kingpong-banner.png)

 KingPong is a full-stack Pong game web application that brings the classic arcade experience to the modern web.
-With a seamless integration of Next.js, Nest.js, PostgreSQL (with Prisma), Nginx, Minio, and Docker, KingPong delivers a feature-rich environment for users to enjoy and compete.
+With a seamless integration of Next.js, NestJS, PostgreSQL (with Prisma), Nginx, Minio, and Docker, KingPong delivers a feature-rich environment for users to enjoy and compete.

 ## Features